Jeern/StickFigure/README.md

 ## Animating the stick man

-For creating your animated stick man gif you have to use several controls.
+For creating your animated stick man GIF you have to use several controls.

 The folder you chose first will contain all the frames - just json serialized description of the joint positions.